-Protecting Your Employment Rights in New York City
+Hostile Work Environment Attorneys Protecting Employee Rights in New York City

-Employers are responsible for keeping harassment out of the workplace.
+Employers are responsible for keeping sexual harassment and discrimination out of the workplace.
 It seems commonsensical, but oftentimes the actions of managers, supervisors or co-workers create an environment that’s hostile to another employee.
-If the harassment is so severe or pervasive that it interferes with a person’s ability to do his or her job, the workplace has become a hostile work environment.
+If the harassment or discrimination is so severe or pervasive that it interferes with an employee’s ability to do his or her job, the workplace has become a hostile work environment.
 In addition, under New York City Law, the harassment does NOT have to be severe or pervasive to qualify.
 New York City has some of the most employee protective laws in the world!
-Under the New York City law, the harassment need only rise above what is considered a “petty slight” or “trivial inconvenience.”
+Under New York City law, the harassment need only rise above what is considered a “petty slight” or “trivial inconvenience.”
 Furthermore, even single incidents of sexual harassment or discrimination may be enough.

-While this is a difficult predicament for anyone, the law only provides protection if the harassment is directed at a person because of certain physical traits or membership in a set of specific groups.
+While this is a difficult predicament for any employee, the law only provides protection if the harassment or discrimination is directed at a person because of certain physical traits or membership in a set of specific groups.
 Together these traits and groups are called protected classes.

-People in a protected class who have been the target of severe or pervasive harassment because of their membership in that class can claim that they’ve suffered from a hostile work environment and look to the law for help.
+Employees in a protected class who have been the target of severe or pervasive harassment or discrimination because of their membership in that class can claim that they have suffered from a hostile work environment and look to the law for help.

 New York State has tough laws regarding hostile work environments.
 These laws acknowledge the greater power senior managers hold in a workplace and treat acts of harassment committed by them as if they were committed by the employer.